By Nazar Chernyavsky and Yuliia Brusko

-Commercial law regulates the main principles of business transactions and other commercial issues.
-The Commercial Code and Commercial Procedural Code are the main laws of this sphere.
+Commercial lawregulates the main principles of business transactions and other commercial issues.
+The Commercial Code and Code of Commercial Procedure are the main laws of this sphere.

-In addition, on 19 October 2016, the Law of Ukraine "On Financial Restructuring" entered into force and will remain effective until 19 October 2019 (except for certain amendments made by the law to the existing legislation).
-The new law introduces to distressed debtors having outstanding financial indebtedness to at least one Ukrainian or foreign financial institution and whose business is deemed viable the mechanism to restructure their indebtedness in an out-of-court order through negotiations with its creditors and investors, if any.
+In addition, the Law of Ukraine "On Financial Restructuring," effective until October 19, 2022 (except for certain amendments made by the law to the existing legislation), allows distressed debtors having outstanding financial indebtedness to at least one Ukrainian or foreign financial institution and whose business is deemed viable the mechanism to restructure their indebtedness in an out-of-court order through negotiations with its creditors and investors, if any.

 Labor law includes the legal rules combined in the Labor Code of 1971 that governs the matters of the labor contracts, working hours, vacations and rest days, safety at the working place, wages, sick leave and maternity leave, social protection, labor disputes resolution, as well as basics of trade union activity.
 The Labor Code is the main, but not the sole, legislative act governing employment relationships in Ukraine.